 The salary scale used to value the liability is similar to the table used to value pension liabilities for Minnesota public employees.
-The rates are based on the four-year experience study for the Public Employees Retirement Association of Minnesota Police and Fire Plan completed in 2016 and the six-year experience study for the Public Employees Retirement Association of Minnesota General Employees Plan completed in 2015 and a review of inflation assumptions dated September 11, 2017.
+The rates are based on the four-year experience study for the Public Employees Retirement Association of Minnesota Police and Fire Plan completed in 2020 and the four-year experience study for the Public Employees Retirement Association of Minnesota General Employees Plan completed in 2019 and the inflation assumption.